-Developed in 2004, Apple’s Garageband quickly rose to the top for DAWs that were great for beginners.
-It has a simple layout and it is relatively easy to develop your songs on.
-The best MIDI keyboard for Garageband is going to be an option that is cheaper, portable, & compatible.
+Developed in 2004, Apple’s Garageband quickly rose to the top for beginner DAWs.
+It has a simple layout, and it is relatively easy to create your songs on.
+The best MIDI keyboard for Garageband will be an option that is cheaper, portable, & compatible.

 In this article, we are going to present the very best Garageband MIDI controllers available.

-The good thing about this is that Garageband is a very common free DAW (digital audio workstation) or in other words: a recording studio.
+The good thing about this is that Garageband is a ubiquitous free DAW (digital audio workstation) or, in other words: a recording studio.
 What I like is that Garageband offers a lot for being free, compared to other DAWs.

-Note: You can read more about Garageband and other free DAWs in this article here where I breakdown all of the best options.
+Note: You can read more about Garageband and other free DAWs in this article, where I break down all of the best options.

-MIDI keyboards are definitely one of the most important purchases you can make when it comes to music production and songwriting with Garageband.
+MIDI keyboards are one of the most important purchases you can make regarding music production and songwriting with Garageband.

 If you’re looking to just wet your feet with making beats and producing music, Garageband makes for an easy choice as it comes with MACs and IOS.
 You can now download it for Windows as well.

-Because of this, I’m excluding some of the more expensive options I would recommend to just keep it simple.
+Because of this, I’m excluding some of the more expensive options that I would recommend to keep it simple.